-Head Start programme for undergraduates
+Head Start programme for undergraduate offer holders

-Our Head Start programme helps prepare undergraduate students for their first year at Kingston University.
+Our free Head Start programme helps prepare undergraduate students for their first year at Kingston University.
 Find out more about Head Start and how you can book a place.

-Head Start at Kingston University
+Get a Head Start at uni

-The programme is a great opportunity to connect with other new students and familiarise yourself with the University before your course begins.
+Join us for an immersive Head Start event to build your confidence, connect with other new students and familiarise yourself with the University before your course begins.

 Our Head Start programme takes place each summer between July and September.
-It is made up of a mixture of three-day and one-day events.
-Most of the events take place in person at Kingston University, but there is one online event.
-All events are free to join.
+It is made up of a mixture of three-day and one-day events and is open to students who hold a Firm offer to study an undergraduate course at Kingston University.

 Accommodation is provided for those on our three-day programme.
 Students will stay free-of-charge in our halls of residence.